I was given a

 So the book isn’t “complete” or “comprehensive” but it’s damn close, and you can see “complete” or “comprehensive” from where it’s standing if you look real close and squint real hard which is good enough for me.
 As a frequent reader of this type of book I can attest that part of the secret pleasure in reading these books for genre film fans is to notice omissions.
 As an author I have to say to anyone that has a problem with a few minor omissions to go out and try to write a better book and see how many omissions you make.

-Now that we’ve got that minor complaint out of the way…
+got that minor complaint out of the way…

 The rest of the book is structured loosely chronologically with subchapters focusing on different sub-classifications such as directors or national movements in zombie cinema.
 As one would expect there’s extensive coverage of the zombie films of George Romero and Lucio Fulci and the other Italian zombie movie makers, but the real interest for enthusiasts of zombie cinema are the comprehensive write-ups of the relatively obscure areas of zombie cinema like the early black & white “Poverty Row” features and the loose minutia of Asian zombie movie knock-offs.
 Although I was sort of surprised there wasn’t any mention of the “Romero Re-kill Squad” in Stacy: Attack of the Schoolgirl Zombies despite the author mentioning the “Bruce Campbell’s Right Hand” commercial.
 But remember what I said about omissions?